 - They want a relationship with their child – In today’s adoptions, a birth mother can have ongoing communication with the adoptive family, see her child grow up, and always know how he or she is doing.

 While adoption is certainly a positive experience for many, it also has its own challenges.
 If you are considering adoption, you must be prepared for the feelings of grief that come from parting with your newborn baby.
-Take the time to make sure that you are completely certain about adoption before beginning the process, but also keep in mind that you can change your mind at any time before the adoption is completed.
+Take the time to make sure that you are completely certain about adoption before beginning the process, but also keep in mind that you can change your mind at any time before the adoption is completed — and that you will also receive counseling on all of your pregnancy options before committing to an adoption.

 To learn more about adoption and finding an adoptive family, see the following:

-In many cases, women facing unplanned pregnancies have a desire to be parents and the means to care for a child – the timing just wasn’t what they expected.
+In many cases, women facing unplanned pregnancies have a desire to be parents and the means to care for a child — the timing just wasn’t what they expected.
 But upon discovering their pregnancy, they realize that it truly is the right time for a new addition into their lives.
-For these reasons, a woman may choose to parent her child.
+For these reasons, a woman may choose to parent her child over her other unplanned pregnancy options.

 Commonly Asked Questions about Parenting